HengGao12/OAML/README.md

 ## 🚀Overview

-In this work, we propose an **Outlier Aware Metric Learning (OAML)** framework.
+In our research, we propose an **Outlier Aware Metric Learning (OAML)** framework.
 OAML mainly addresses the following issues in outlier exposure training for Out-of-Distribution (OOD) detection:
 - How to sample outliers via Stable Diffusion in latent space;
 - How to prevent In-Distribution (ID) performance degradation when training with OOD data.